Emmanuel-kwizera/Negpod_19_EVA/README.md

 # Electricity Vending App
-This application allows you to conveniently manage your electricity usage and top up your meter!
+This application allows you to conveniently manage your electricity usage and top up your meter and also purchase electricity!